top of page

 • Apnoea (breath holds) with ribcage expansion

-• Subtle cues to engage pelvic floor and abdominal wall
+• Subtle cues to engage the pelvic floor and abdominal wall

-Despite appearing calm and almost meditative, these exercises can be surprisingly challenging and require practice to master.
+Despite appearing calm and almost meditative, these exercises can be surprisingly challenging.
+They require practice to master.

 Benefits of Hypopressives